This site celebrates the life and work of sculptor John

 1896.03: Richard Cobden Phillips.
 Bust.
 Exhibited Manchester Academy, 1896 (no. 254)

 Richard Cobden Phillips was an explorer and trader on the Congo River in Africa, known for his Anthroplogical writings.

 1896.04: The Chief Librarian of Manchester (Charles W. Sutton, Esq.)
 Bronzed Plaster bust.
-Exhibited at Manchester Art Gallery, Fourteenth Autumn Exhibition, 1896 [MoS] Was displayed in Manchester Central Library main reading room, but damaged (possible beyond repair) c.
+Exhibited at Manchester Art Gallery, Fourteenth Autumn Exhibition, 1896 [MoS] Was displayed in Manchester Central Library main reading room, but damaged (possibly beyond repair) c.
 2008.
 PMSA

 1897.01: Jubilee fountain bronze dolphin and other items.
 Manchester, Albert Square.
 PMSA

 1897.02: Charles Hallé.
 Bronze bust.
 Manchester, Bridgewater Hall: foyer.
 Exhibited Royal Academy, London, 1897 (no. 2047), Manchester Academy, 1898 (no. 299).
 Exhibited at Manchester Art Gallery, Seventeenth Autumn Exhibition, 1899 on sale by commission in bronze for £105.
 [MoS] Note: the bust on display is a new casting made in 1996 from the plaster model which survives in the Hallé Orchestra archives.

 1897.03: Charles Hallé.
 Bronze statuette.
 In the archives of the Royal Northern College of Music, not on display, 2012.

 1897.04: Hygeia Granite Statue.
 Designed by Cassidy.
 Aberdeen, Scotland, Duthie Park, mounted on a column.

 1897.05: Queen Victoria Stone statue.
 Belfast, Northern Ireland, Shankill Cemetery